-To assist in the discharge of its stewardship role, the Board has delegated specific responsibilities to three (3) established Board Committees, namely Audit Committee, Nominating Committee and Remuneration Committee.
-These Committees examine particular issues within their respective terms of reference as approved by the Board and report to the Board with their recommendations.
-The ultimate responsibility for decision-making, however, lies with the Board.
+To assist in the discharge of its stewardship role, the Board has delegated specific responsibilities to three (3) established Board Committees, namely Audit Committee, Remuneration and Nominating Committee and Risk Management Committee.
+These Committees examine particular issues within their respective terms of reference as approved by the Board, and report to the Board with their recommendations, if any.
+The ultimate responsibility for decision making, however, lies with the Board.

-PRINCIPLE 1: ESTABLISH CLEAR ROLES AND RESPONSIBILITIES (cont'd)
+PRINCIPLE 1: ESTABLISH CLEAR ROLES AND RESPONSIBILITIES (CONT'D)